Rellikeht/dwm/README.md

 - focusmaster
 - swapfocus
 - centeredwindowname
+- push_no_master

 Those were modified more significantly:
 - taglayouts - by default introduces uninitialized second layout by moving initialization to the end of function; this was simply removed and it works now
+- unfloatvisible - moved code from separate file to `dwm.c`

 ### Mine